C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

   1. See [this document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf){:target="_blank"} For an overview about handling copyright in the United Kingdomn.
   2. See [this video clip](https://youtu.be/1DKm96Ftfko){:target="_blank"} on the principles of Creative Commons.
-  3. See this overview on copyright in French (to add document Cecile).
-  4. See [this clip]( https://vimeo.com/36881035){:target="_blank"} about the origin and history of copyright.
+  3. See [this clip]( https://vimeo.com/36881035){:target="_blank"} about the origin and history of copyright.
-  5. For  websites that offer images free of copyright click on one of the links below:
+  4. For  websites that offer images free of copyright click on one of the links below:
       https://ccsearch.creativecommons.org
       https://www.flickr.com/creativecommons/
       https://www.flickr.com/commons/usage/